-The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for postemployment benefits and for funding benefits in accordance with statutory provisions.
+The Pensions Reserve absorbs the timing differences arising from the different accounting for arrangements for postemployment benefits and for funding benefits in accordance with statutory provisions.
 The Council accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.

-However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
+However, statutory arrangements require benefits earned to be financed as the Council

+2016/17 £000 2017/18 £000 172,521 Balance at 1 April 152,440 66,675 Actuarial gains/(losses) on pensions assets and liabilities 3,890 (76,593) Reversal of items relating to retirement benefits debited/ credited to the Surplus/Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement 16,251 (10,163) Employer's pensions contributions and direct payments to pensioners (9,259) 152,440 Balance at 31 March 163,322 makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
 The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
 The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.